Fannie Porter: Career as a madam

 Lillie Davis, another of her "girls", became involved with outlaw and Wild Bunch member Will "News" Carver.
-She later claimed she had married Carver in Fort Worth before his death in 1901, but there are no records to verify the alleged marriage.
-It is possible that the Sundance Kid and his girlfriend Etta Place, whose true identity and eventual disappearance from history has long been a mystery, first met while she worked for Porter, but this never has been confirmed.
-Wild Bunch gang member Laura Bullion also is believed to have at times worked for Porter between 1898 and 1901.
+She later claimed she had married Carver in Fort Worth before he died in 1901, but no records to verify the alleged marriage.
+The Sundance Kid and his girlfriend, Etta Place, whose true identity and eventual disappearance from history has long been a mystery, first met while she worked for Porter, but this may have never been confirmed.
+Wild Bunch gang member Laura Bullion is believed to have worked for Porter between 1898 and 1901.

 Porter was well respected for her discretion, always refusing to turn in a wanted outlaw to the authorities.
 She also was known for being extremely defensive of her "girls", insisting that any who mistreated them never return to her brothel.
-She generally employed anywhere from five to eight girls, all ranging in ages from 18 to 25, and all of whom lived and worked inside her brothel.
+She generally employed anywhere from five to eight girls, all ages 18 to 25, and all of whom lived and worked inside her brothel.
 Her business was popular with outlaws of the day as well as with lawmen, and she made sure that any lawmen who entered received the best treatment.
-William Pinkerton, of the Pinkerton National Detective Agency, once paid her a visit.
+William Pinkerton, of the Pinkerton National Detective Agency, visited her.

 By the early 20th century, the tide had begun to turn against active, openly operating brothels.
-Porter had been arrested in 1888 and 1891 but it was the investigation into her affiliation with the Wild Bunch that led her to move her operations to her home in 1901.
+Porter had been arrested in 1888 and 1891, but the investigation into her affiliation with the Wild Bunch and a canceled lease led her to move her operations to her home in 1901.
 Eventually, she retired and faded from history.
 It is not known where she went after her retirement.
 Most agree that she retired semi-wealthy.
 Some stories indicate that she married a man of wealth, some indicate she retired into seclusion, and others indicate she returned to England.
 None of those are confirmed.
 Later rumors indicated that she lived until 1940, when she was killed in a car accident in El Paso, Texas.
 However, this also is not certain.